kevin-in-code/graph-lib/Readme.txt

 Examples include:
     Main_TCS_2015       - experiments performed for my TCS 2015 publication
     CountMaximalCliques - a simple demonstration program
+    Benchmarks          - a collection of clique enumeration benchmarks

 The demonstration CountMaximalCliques program can apply clique enumeration to a graph loaded from a file.
 The graph file must be in one of several common text